-3.3 Outreach and Education: Whatcom County will update the Whatcom PIC two-year education and outreach strategy with long-term outreach tasks and new focused social marketing campaigns for the 2019-2021 period and begin implementing tasks.
+3.3 OUTREACH AND EDUCATION: Whatcom County will update the 2019-2021 Whatcom PIC two-year education and outreach strategy with long-term outreach tasks and new focused social marketing campaigns for the 2021-2023 period and begin implementing tasks.
+The strategy will emphasize actions needed in the fall to reduce bacteria spikes in first flush events.
+Staff will evaluate observations from previous fall strategies to identify and improve key actions and messages for prioritized audiences.
 Materials and messaging created through the focused social marketing campaigns will be incorporated into long-term outreach tasks.
-The outreach strategy will be reviewed on an annual basis and be adapted based upon feedback to outreach efforts and responses identified through evaluation tools.
+Whatcom County will review the outreach strategy on an annual basis and will adapt the strategy based upon feedback to outreach efforts and responses identified through evaluation tools.